MarcusArdenstedt/data_modeling_Marcus_Ericsson_DE24/exercises/exercise_2/ex_0.md

 - Order(order_id, order_date, customer_id)

 d)

-A: we add price as an attribute tp product tabel. it works only if the price remains constants
+A: we add price as an attribute to product table. it works only if the price remains constants

 B: If price increase or decrease over time, solution A would not work, because historical orders would end up with wrong price.

 C: Add price list entity that would keep track of hitorical prices.

+d)